liyansam/product-listing/README.md

 This project is a web application demo of product listing.
 Supports CRUD manipulations for products.

 ## Architecture:
 Seperated front-end and back-end.
 Use MVC architecture in both front-end and back-end.
 In back-end I used Data Access Object to perfrom CRUD logics.
+Communication between front-end and back-end are through RESTful APIS.

 ## Technology:
 Front-end: Angular.js